🔑 Key Takeaways

 In cases of conflict, the academic and professional consensus is clear: the NPV rule is superior.

 The primary goal of a company is to maximize shareholder wealth, which is measured in absolute dollar terms, not percentages.
 NPV directly measures how much value a project adds to the bottom line.
-The IRR's reinvestment rate assumption (that all cash flows are reinvested at the IRR) is also often seen as less realistic than the NPV's assumption (reinvestment at the cost of capital).

 So, Why Do We Still Use IRR?